Instruction for Authors

 3. Ethical issues

 The journal’s publication criteria are based on high ethical standards.
 Clinical research included in articles which reports on human subjects should follow the principles outlined in the Declaration of Helsinki, and that the research had been approved by the relevant institutional or national review board prior to the initiation of the study.
 If no approval from any review board was required, that must be explicitly stated in the manuscript.
 The members of the Japan Society of Occupational Health (JSOH) may apply to the ethical review committee of Japan Society for Occupational Health (JSOH) for internal review if the review board is not available at their institution prior to conducting the research.

 Articles reporting on research on human subjects must obtain the informed consent from the participants.
 Any data or information such as patient names, initials, hospital patient identification codes (patient ID), specific dates, or any other information which may identify participants must not be presented anywhere in the manuscript including the figures, tables and videos.

 Animal experiments are expected to be performed in accordance with Guidelines for Animal Experiments established at each institution.

 The following types of contributions will be considered for publication.

 Reviews: Review, evaluation or commentary of a number of research reports on a specific theme.

 Originals: Articles with new findings and original research results, research methodologies, research materials and interpretations of the authors’ own or of other research results and articles of a similar nature.

 Brief Reports: Articles with limited but original data and having the same format as originals.

-Case Studies: Reports on cases of interest in the field of occupational health or environment, cases concerning improvement in working conditions or environment, and clinical experiences caused by occupational or environmental hazard.
+Case Studies: Reports on cases of interest in the field of occupational health or environment, clinical experiences caused by occupational or environmental hazard cases concerning practical improvement in working conditions or environment.